top of page

 Some former clients talking about their experience with me

-we can discuss in more detail whether and how we could work together effectively.
+We can then arrange an initial assessment session to discuss in more detail whether and how we might work together.

-All sessions are payable, including the initial session.
+All sessions, including the initial assessment, are payable.

 Contact me in total confidentiality